open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

   answers for operations accepted before its watermark, not for whichever attempts happen to be running.
 - Exactly one outcome is delivered per export operation, and it is the operation's, not the last attempt's.
+A reported failure is an outcome, so settling once is not the same as the backend having accepted the data.

 ## A recommendation